As a student in Leeds, you'll need to register with a doctor, and be familiar with where to go if you need help, treatment or advice.

 It's normal to feel down or stressed at times, but if these feelings don’t go away quickly, or if you find it hard to cope with the normal stresses of life, it is important to seek help.

-If you feel depressed, stressed, anxious or lonely for whatever reason, you can seek confidential help by:
+If you feel depressed, stressed, anxious or lonely, you can seek confidential help by:

 - contacting Leeds Student Medical Practice or your doctor